andreabolognani/debian-libvirt/docs/formatdomain.rst

    The content of the ``uuid`` element provides a globally unique identifier for the virtual machine.
 The format must be RFC 4122 compliant, eg ``3e3fce45-4f53-4fa7-bb32-11f34168b82b``.
-If omitted when defining/creating a new machine, a random UUID is generated.
-It is also possible to provide the UUID via a `SMBIOS System Information`_ specification. :since:`Since 0.0.1, sysinfo since 0.8.7`
+If omitted when defining/creating a new machine, a random UUID is generated. :since:`Since 0.0.1`

+   :since:`Since 0.8.7`, it is also possible to provide the UUID via a `SMBIOS System Information`_ specification.
 ``genid``
-   :since:`Since 4.4.0` , the ``genid`` element can be used to add a Virtual Machine Generation ID which exposes a 128-bit, cryptographically random, integer value identifier, referred to as a Globally Unique Identifier (GUID) using the same format as the ``uuid``.
+   :since:`Since 4.4.0`, the ``genid`` element can be used to add a Virtual Machine Generation ID which exposes a 128-bit, cryptographically random, integer value identifier, referred to as a Globally Unique Identifier (GUID) using the same format as the ``uuid``.
 The value is used to help notify the